Are you a beginner or facing trouble on How to Season a Pizza Stone easily? Then give your two minutes to read, and you will get complete guidance.

 However, there are many techniques available to clean the stone.
 But remember, inappropriate cleaning can impair the efficiency of the stone.

-In this method, you can easily clean the pizza stone by using your hand and it is one of the easiest technique to follow.
+In this method, you can easily clean the pizza stone by using your hand, and it is one of the easiest techniques to follow.
 Hand gloves and Brush or scrape are required.

-Step – 1: Before you start, you need to cool down the stone completely and it should be at your room temperature.
-Use hand gloves, do it carefully and do not burn your hand.
+- Before you start, you need to cool down the stone completely, and it should be at your room temperature.
+Use hand gloves, do it carefully, and do not burn your hand.

-Step – 2: Use a brush or scrape to remove the burnt food particles from the surface.
+- Use a brush or scrape to remove the burnt food particles from the surface.
 Scrape it gently.
 Never apply soap on the stone.

-As the stone is porous, soap will stick inside in the stone and give a soap-like taste in your prepared food.
+- As the stone is porous, soap will stick inside the stone and give a soap-like taste to your prepared food.

-Step – 3: Wipe the pizza stone gently with a damp cloth if required.
+- Wipe the pizza stone gently with a damp cloth if required.
 Then soak it in plain water overnight.

-Warning – Do not use metal brush or spatula, it will create unwanted scratches on your pizza stone.
+Warning – Do not use a metal brush or spatula; it will create unwanted scratches on your pizza stone.

 Clean The Pizza Stone with Baking Soda

-Its consistency should be like the toothpastes.
+Its consistency should be like toothpaste.
 Baking soda is a safe option as it does not alter the original taste of food.